mitanuriel/DronePizza/README.md

-Drone Pizza - Mock of Drone delivery service
+Drone Pizza - Mock of Drone delivery service.
-Overview

 Drone Pizza is a web application for a drone  pizza delivery, built with Spring Boot and Java Script.

 Setup.